oshaughnessy/sierramountainll/_pages/league-age.md

 | 9U (Minor Player Pitch)  | 9-7              | {{sb_9y}}-{{sb_7y}}
 | 12U (Major)              | 12-10 [^SB12]    | {{sb_12y}}-{{sb_10y}} [^SBT]
 | 15U (Junior)             | 15-12 [^SB15]    | {{sb_15y}}-{{sb_12y}} [^SBT]

-Please Note: Softball players league-age 8 and above must attend a player assessment.
-{: .notice}

-[^SBT]: aligns with the age range for a Little League softball tournament division
-[^SB12]: 12-year-olds may dual-roster in both Major and Junior softball
-[^SB15]: 15-year-olds may participate in the Junior division but may not pitch

 ### 2023